ZellNguyen/TransformerCompany/README.md

 ## Assumption:
 * The input is always valid.
 A valid input must have the format described in the first row of the csv file.
+* Transformers are sorted by rank in ascending order.

 _It's a very fun coding challenge to do!
 Thank you for giving me this challenge.
 I hope the code is readable and easy to understand.
 I really looking forward to working with you guys!_